Sunnycucu/sBlog/content/articles/blogNuxtjs.md

 - content/articles directory 안에 md file들을 넣어준다

 ### content display
-- we can use dynamic page by prefixing the page with an underscore('_')
+- we can use dynamic page by prefixing the page with an underscore('\_')
-- example : created _slug.vue
+- example : created \_slug.vue
 - use the params.slug variable provided by vue router to get the name of each article
-- have access to our contenct through the context by using the variable $content
+- have access to our content through the context by using the variable $content
 - use asycnData in our page component to fetch our article content before the page has been rendered.
 - need to know wich article to fetch -> params.slug(avaiable through the context)
 - fetched our content using the await folled by $content. (pass into content what we want to fetch, which is the article folder)